ample/dev-playbook/docs/code/starter-kit/README.md

 ### Utilities

-There are a couple utilities to help make your life a little less annoying as a developer:
+There are a couple of utilities to help make your life a little less annoying as a developer:

 - [Debugger](https://github.com/ample/gatsby-starter-ample/tree/main/plugins/gatsby-ample-debuggers): Tools to help you debug styles on the front-end.
 - [Component Generator](https://github.com/ample/gatsby-starter-ample/tree/main/plugins/gatsby-ample-generator): A command-line tool that provides a base set of files when creating a new component.